emlid/emlid-docs/docs/reach/common/reachview/correction-input.md

 <p style="text-align:center" ><img src="../img/reachview/correction_input/Lora.png" style="width: 800px;" /></p>

-**Reach RS/RS+** has internal LoRa radio which is used for receiving or sending corrections.
+**Reach RS/RS+ and Reach RS2** have internal LoRa radio which is used for receiving or sending corrections.
 For **Reach M+** external LoRa radio is available, it can be connected via USB or S1/S2 port.
 The radio works only in one way, it could either be configured to send corrections (on base) or to receive them (on rover).
 Using LoRa modulation it is possible to hit up to 19km in line of sight or a few km in urban areas with just 20 dBm power output.
 As long as frequency and air rate settings match an unlimited number of rovers can listen for correction from the same base.

 Frequency and air rate settings must match what was configured on the base.